About this article

 Prefer

 are added to the Microsoft Office dictionary and therefore not underlined in red in Office applications.
-In PowerPoint, Word, Excel, Outlook, and OneNote, Prefer
+In PowerPoint, Word, Excel, Outlook, and OneNote.

-If not set to autocorrect, the word will still appear as a suggested correction when utilizing "Spelling and Grammar" in Office applications, and will also be flagged when using Check for PowerPoint:
+and Office will not directly change it when users type one of the terms and spelling to be corrected, instead the term will appear as a suggested correction when utilizing "Spelling and Grammar" in Office applications, and will also be flagged when using Check for PowerPoint.
+In this exampleTemplafy

 Avoid - terms set as